Jabberski/TaskManager/README.md

 # TaskManager
-Program for managing a list of tasks to do
+Program for managing a list of tasks to do.
+Tasks are contained in .csv file named "tasks"

 ## Packages used: